thosgood/this-weeks-finds/markdown/51-100/week070.md

 Mathematics and Computer Science.
 It was organized by Jeremy Gunawardena, who was eager to expose computer scientists and mathematicians to a wide gamut of new interactions between the two subjects.
-I spoke about n-categories in logic, topology and physics.
+I spoke about $n$-categories in logic, topology and physics.
 Since I don't know anything about computer science, when I first got the invitation I thought it was a mistake: a wrong email address or something!
 But Gunawardena assured me otherwise.
-I assumed the idea was that n-categories, being so abstract, must have *some* application to just about *everything*, even computer science.
-Luckily, some other speakers at the conference gave some very nice applications of n-category theory to computer science, so now I know they really exist.
+I assumed the idea was that $n$-categories, being so abstract, must have *some* application to just about *everything*, even computer science.
+Luckily, some other speakers at the conference gave some very nice applications of
+$n$-category theory to computer science, so now I know they really exist.

 Unfortunately I had to miss the beginning of the conference, and therefore missed some interesting talks of a geometrical nature by